 - Sleeping quarters

-Our military members made great sacrifices during their time of service — they shouldn’t have to forfeit their golden years because of an asbestos-related disease.
+Our veterans made great sacrifices during their time of military service — they shouldn’t have to forfeit their golden years because of an asbestos-related illness.
 For this reason, Sokolove Law is proud to provide legal help to U.S. military veterans with mesothelioma.

 Seeking Benefits for Asbestos Exposure

-Veterans who have developed an asbestos-related disease like mesothelioma may seek benefits and resources through a number of different avenues.
+Veterans who have developed an asbestos-related disease like mesothelioma, lung cancer, or asbestosis may seek benefits and resources through a number of different avenues.

 One especially common route for veterans is seeking help through the U.S. Department of Veterans Affairs (VA), which offers benefits and financial compensation for those that qualify.

 Qualifying veterans with mesothelioma can receive monetary benefits for:

 - Disability based on the level of impairment